theoboury/FuzzTree/README.md

 ```

-You can now launch the test by using, it will launch the test with pattern graph 53kink_turninto3NVI.pickle and target graph 3NVI.nxpickle:
+You can now launch the test by using one of the following commands, it will launch the test with pattern graph 53kink_turninto3NVI.pickle and target graph 3NVI.nxpickle:

 ```bash
 make tests